What Types of Brake Systems Does My Car Have?

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Jackson, DeSoto, IL, Makanda, IL, Murphysboro, IL, or the surrounding areas, you can bring your car to The Auto Shop.
 Since 1992, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At The Auto Shop in Carbondale, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At The Auto Shop in Carbondale, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 62901 area or nearby, you can give us a call or schedule an appointment with us online - The Auto Shop - Our Experience Isn't Expensive..........It's Priceless!.